If you’re a real estate appraiser, noting whether a sale is an arm’s length transaction or a different type of sale is essential.

 5. Why does it matter if a transaction is conducted at arm’s length?

-Deciding to conduct a business deal at arm’s length ultimately has both legal and tax implications.
+Deciding to conduct a business deal at arm’s length ultimately has legal and tax implications.

 Several countries have tax laws that require holding companies or corporations to engage in business transactions with their subsidiaries at arm’s length.